 - Story-Breaker Power:

-- X-Men: Days of Future Past: He gets made Out of Focus after the Pentagon raid because, as that raid shows, he is downright unstoppable.
+- X-Men: Days of Future Past: He is Put on a Bus after the Pentagon raid because, as that raid shows, he is downright unstoppable.
 While moving at Super Speed, simply tapping a person is the practical equivalent of getting hit by a heavyweight boxer, and he can take out an entire room of armed guards so quickly that their bullets weren't even able to reach the people they had shot at when he started.

 - X-Men: Apocalypse: He wastes no time in using this story-breaker of a power again to rescue and entire building full of people.
 For most of the final battle he's off trying to talk down Magneto, and when he does finally join in it's against Apocalypse himself, who also possesses Story-Breaker Power and manages to subdue Quicksilver, although Quicksilver still gives him an impressive beating before he's stopped.

 - Super Speed: To the point where attempts to calculate his speed result in "way north of Mach 100" as a low end.